BarbzCodez/BarbzCodez/README.md

 3. Create a repository with name in this format: `YourGitHubUSername.github.io`.
    - In the example below, my username is: _BarbTutorial_, so the name of my repository is going to be `BarbTutorial.github.io`.
 4. Click on **Create a repository**.
+5. Click on Add a readme
+6. Click commit changes
+   - you can add more detaile but for demonstration you only need the readme file
+7. Click commit changes again on the popup.

-You should see a page with a quick start available and a code to copy:
+You should see repo with a readme

 ![Empty repository](/images/2_making_a_repo.gif)

-Continuing to add a readme,

-click on readme
-you can add more detailes but for demonstration you only need something in the readme then click commit changes and then commit changes again

 #### Cloning your Repo to Visual Studio